pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-one/index.md

 If you were to deploy this with `kubectl apply -f deployment.yaml` and then run `kubectl get pods`, you would see the Deployment created two pods for our application.

 What if you decide you need more replicas, though?
-Go back to your deployment configuration, bump the value of replicas to 5, and apply it again with `kubectl apply -f deployment.yaml`.
-Run `kubectl get pods` and you’ll see three more pods coming online!
+Go back to your deployment configuration, bump the number of replicas to 5, and apply it again with `kubectl apply -f deployment.yaml`.
+Run `kubectl get pods`, and you’ll see three more pods coming online!

 ## Exposing the Application